What IS Executive Presence?

 In the words of Eleanor Roosevelt: Great minds discuss ideas; average minds discuss events; small minds discuss people.

-Gossip reinforces the worst stereotypes people have about women in business.
 Gossip destroys trust.
 Gossip adds unnecessary complexity to communications.
 Gossip devalues all of your relationships.
-Whoever you are gossiping with now knows that you are the kind of person that talks behind other people’s back.
+Whoever you are gossiping with now knows that you are the kind of person that talks behind other people’s backs.

 Instead, stop and T.H.I.N.K.
 Ask yourself: is this information…